YannMoisan/blog/_posts/2015-10-21-continuous-integration.md

 -   [Travis doc](http://docs.travis-ci.com/user/sauce-connect/)

-The main point is to configure sauce-connect, a tunnel to secure communication between Travis CI ans Sauce Labs.
+The main point is to configure sauce-connect, a tunnel to secure communication between Travis CI and Sauce Labs.

 ```